Leporidae: Distribution

-They have adapted to a remarkable range of habitats, from desert to tundra, forests, mountains, and swampland.
-Rabbits generally dig permanent burrows for shelter, the exact form of which varies between species.
-In contrast, hares rarely dig shelters of any kind, and their bodies are more suited to fast running than to burrowing.
+Leporids are found worldwide and have adapted to a remarkable range of habitats, from desert to tundra, forests, mountains, and swampland.
+Some rabbits dig burrows for shelter, the exact form of which varies between species.
+Other rabbits do not dig burrows but use forms, usually under a bush.
+Hares rarely dig shelters of any kind, instead using forms, and their bodies are more suited to fast running than to burrowing.